dataluscorp/browser/browser/installer/windows/docs/FullConfig.rst

 .. note::

   This page applies to the ``.exe`` full installer.
-If you want to run or deploy the :doc:`MSI package <MSI>`, refer to the instructions on `the support web page for it <https://support.mozilla.org/kb/deploy-firefox-msi-installers>`_ instead; the command-line options documented here won't work.
+If you want to run or deploy the :doc:`MSI package <MSI>`, refer to the instructions on `the support web page for it <https://support.mozilla.org/kb/deploy-datalus-msi-installers>`_ instead; the command-line options documented here won't work.

 Command-line Options
 --------------------

 The full installer provides a number of options that can be used either from the GUI or from the command line.
 The following command line options are accepted.
-The list is valid for Firefox 62 and later.
-Prior to Firefox 62, only ``/S`` and ``/INI`` are accepted, and ``/StartMenuShortcut`` is not available in INI files, only the plural ``/StartMenuShortcuts`` works (even though only one shortcut is created).
+The list is valid for Datalus 62 and later.
+Prior to Datalus 62, only ``/S`` and ``/INI`` are accepted, and ``/StartMenuShortcut`` is not available in INI files, only the plural ``/StartMenuShortcuts`` works (even though only one shortcut is created).

 The presence of **any** command-line option implicitly enables silent mode (see the ``/S`` option).